Hieromon/AutoConnect/mkdocs/filesystem.md

     SPIFFS has deprecated on EP8266 core. `AC_USE_SPIFFS` flag indicates that the migration to LittleFS has not completed for the Sketch with ESP8266.
 You will get a warning message when you compile a sketch using SPIFFS.<br>
     Also, LittleFS support on the ESP32 is expected to be in the future beyond [Arduino ESP32 core v2](https://github.com/espressif/arduino-esp32/tree/master/libraries/LITTLEFS).
 If you want to use the LittleFS library on your ESP32, you must use a [third-party source](https://github.com/lorol/LITTLEFS) provided externally.

-The file system that the sketch intended and the file system that applies to AutoConnect must match. (i.e. it is provided by the definitions of `AC_USE_SPIFFS` and `AC_USE_LITTLEFS`) For example, if a sketch includes `LittleFS.h` but `AC_USE_SPIFFS` is defined, the sketch will not be able to access included file system normally.
+The file system intended by the sketch must match the file system applied to AutoConnect. (i.e. it is provided by the definitions of `AC_USE_SPIFFS` and `AC_USE_LITTLEFS`) For example, if the sketch includes `LittleFS.h`, but `AC_USE_SPIFFS` is defined, the sketch will not be able to sucessfully acces the built file system.

-## Filesystem selections for PageBuilder must match to AutoConnect
+## Filesystem applied to PageBuilder must match to AutoConnect

 Also, [PageBuilder](https://github.com/Hieromon/PageBuilder) has a definition of file system choices to use, similar to AutoConnect.
 It is the definition of `PB_USE_SPIFFS` and `PB_USE_LITTLEFS` in [`PageBuilder.h`](https://github.com/Hieromon/PageBuilder/blob/master/src/PageBuilder.h) of [PageBuilder](https://github.com/Hieromon/PageBuilder) library source, and its role is the same as these of AutoConnect.